LiveHelperChat/fbmessenger/README.md

 * Once page is created you will see what callback url you have to put in facebook webhook.
 URL is presented in list.
 HTTPS is must!
 * Facebook APP has to use 8.0v or newer
 * https://www.youtube.com/watch?v=nIExwuWeb3E watch youtube video how to set up it in Live Helper Chat hosting https://livehelperchat.com/order/now same steps applies for local installation :)
+* You still most likely will have callback URL like `https://example.com/fbmessenger/callback/1`, but it will work for consecutive pages also.

 ## Can I have multiple pages in one app?